Chicken Balti Curry

 What can I serve with this Chicken Balti Curry?

 You can have this Chicken Balti Curry as part of a low calorie. slimming Indian feast, along with these;

-This made for the PERFECT Saturday night Fakeaway!
+This makes for the PERFECT Saturday night fakeaway!

-How long can you keep Chicken Balti Curry in the fridge?
+How long can you keep this Chicken Balti Curry in the fridge?

 Once you’ve put it out, ideally you should eat it within 4 hours.

 If you allow any left overs to cool, make sure to refrigerate in a container with a lid and chill.
-You can keep leftovers of Campfire stew in the fridge for approximately 2 days.
+You can keep leftovers of Chicken Balti Curry in the fridge for approximately 2 days.

 Yes you can!
 This recipe can be frozen, but please remember to do the following;